Yankee Gale: General Description

 A detailed description of the gale was published by James D. Lawson in the Prince Edward Island Magazine.
 This account cited a favorable weather with a cloudless sky and gentle winds.
 Other accounts would detail how a brassy appearance was witnessed in the northwest sky on the afternoon of October 3.
 Long swells started moving into the Gulf of St. Lawrence from the southeast, as the wind began to pick up out of the same quarter.
 The wind backed to the northeast that evening, increasing to gale force.
-Surface pressures across the region begin to fall rapidly, with one barometer on Nova Scotia falling to 31 hPa or mb/nearly 1 inch within 23 hours.
+Surface pressures across the region begin to fall rapidly, with one barometer on Nova Scotia falling by 31 hPa or mb/nearly 1 inch within 23 hours.
 The gales continued for nearly two days, according to one of the sea captain's logs from the area.

 The Yankee Gale occurred less than six months after a previously devastating gale called Minot's Light Storm hit the Gulf of St. Lawrence and destroyed the lighthouse off Cohasset.